isaksamsten/briljant/docs/docs/tutorial.md

 [aggregation](reference/vector#aggregation) operation which in this case take all elements of the `employees` vector and count their occurence.
-As you probably notice in the output, the index of the `counts` vector is non-numerical, hence, we can call `counts.getAsInt("Mary")` to find the frequency of the name `Mary`.
+As you probably notice in the output, the index of the `counts` vector is non-numerical, we can, for example, call `counts.getAsInt("Mary")` to find the frequency of the name `Mary`.